brent-stone/avengercon_2025/docs/workshop/1_hello_workshop.md

         With the updated docker-compose file, re-run `run_dev_desktop.sh` as before (don't forget any flags) and log back into the Kasm Workspace.
 You should now see an `avengercon_2025` folder in the Ubuntu desktop.

+        :material-flag-checkered: **Last Steps!**

+        1. In Kasm Workspace, open a terminal and run the `kasm-ubuntu-python-final-setup.sh` script.
+        2. Verify `python --version` and `poetry --version` works in VSCode terminal
+        3. Add the Python VSCode extension

 You'll need the following software installed to begin: